 Recap: Valerie has just picked up Dylan from the airport, and the two arrive at his house.
 Apparently he just spent a week in Hawaii to see if Erica and Iris would mesh well enough to live together - and fortunately the two hit it off immediately and we never have to see them again...well, until Erica enters teenagehood as a recast and gets tangled up in a blechy prostitution ring in Season 8.
 Valerie remarks that everything has neatly fallen into place, and then asks, "Don't you think it's payback time?"
 She reminds Dylan that he summoned her to Mexico to help him and Jonesy recover a lot of money...but Dylan looks fake confused, so she breaks it down like he's a six year old and explains that three people worked that job, but only two people got paid.
 Dylan thinks this over and acknowledges that she did risk her life, and agrees to cut her in...then mutters that he probably should have thought of that before.
 Well d'yuh.
 Valerie leans in for a kiss, and the two start going at it.

 The Peach Pit.
 Brandon meets with Ahn-drea so she can look over the pro-Finley editorial he wrote for The Condor.
 Ahn-drea gives him a puzzled look and reminds him that the last time he and Finley were in the same room together, they had a "showdown".
 Brandon says he still thinks the guy is a creepy egomaniac; however, he does have a lot of very devoted students who, for some weird reason, seem intent on hanging on his every word.
 Ahn-drea says it makes good sense and good politics to back the popular professor, but Brandon admits that he mostly wrote the editorial to get back into Kelly's good graces.
 He hasn't had a chance to show it to her yet, though, 'cause lately they haven't been hanging out.

 Beach house.
 Kelly and the other Finley devotees are using every available phone to inform people about Friday's rally.
-Donna enters the living room and tells Kelly she just got rear-ended by a pizza delivery guy...and is therefore desperate to call Ray at the Peach Pit to let him know she's running late.
+Donna enters the living room and tells Kelly she just got rear-ended by a pizza delivery guy...and therefore needs to call Ray at the Peach Pit to let him know she's running late.
 Kelly says that all the phone lines are busy, and Donna looks around, scrunches her face, and goes, "Who are all these people?"
-Kelly explains that they're Professor Finley's loyal sheep, then asks Donna if she's coming to Friday's rally.
+Kelly explains that they're Professor Finley's loyal, mindless sheep, then asks Donna if she's coming to Friday's rally.
 Donna gives her a funny look and blurts out that she has to call the Peach Pit, like right now.
 One of the sheep finishes a call, but when Donna tries to take the phone, the girl refuses to hand it over and says she hasn't finished her call list yet.
 Donna tells Kelly she urgently needs a phone, but Kelly just stares back at her blankly like she just drank the Koolaid and says she'll probably be done in a minute.
-Donna points out that it's her phone, so Kelly offers her the use of her car phone, but Donna snarks back that maybe Finley's sheep people should be told to use the car phone since they don't live here.
+Donna points out that it's herphone, so Kelly offers her the use of her car phone, but Donna snarks back that maybe Finley's sheep people should be told to use the car phone since they don't live here.
 Fair point.
-Kelly suddenly finds an available phone and is about to hand it to Donna...but it suddenly rings, so she answers with, "Save Finley".
+Kelly suddenly finds an available phone and is about to hand it to Donna...but it suddenly rings, so she answers with, "Save Finley."
 LOL.
 Turns out it's Professor Finley calling Save Finley to get an update on how Save Finley is going.
-Kelly tells him the phone tree is going great and that she feel energized by the cause and believes they (meaning he) can win.
+Kelly tells him that the phone tree is going great and that she feel energized by the cause and believes they (meaning he) can win.
 Is it at all normal for university students to get this invested in a conflict over a professor's tenure?
-I mean, shouldn't Finley be working this out himself with the faculty council?
+Shouldn't Finley be working this out himself with the faculty council?
 Finley tells Kelly he has a research project he'd like to discuss with her tomorrow and creepily asks her if she can meet him for coffee.
 Kelly eagerly rejoins, "How about lunch?"
 Donna, meanwhile, snatches the phone from one of the Finley sheep and makes off with it down the hall.
-Haha..
+Haha!

 After Dark.
 Ariel Hunter makes an appearance at the club to meet Ray to discuss his music.
 After an awkward encounter with David, Clare shows her to the back room where Ray is decompressing after his show.
-Incidentally, I'm pretty sure that the Season 5 DVD set has edited out Ray's After Dark musical performances for some reason.
-Not that I'm complaining.
+Incidentally, it looks like the Season 5 DVD set has edited out Ray's After Dark musical performances for some reason - not that I'm, in any way, complaining.
 Ariel introduces herself as the A&R rep from Firestorm Records and says she really liked his show and that he has a lot of classic rock in him.
 She invites him to come to Firestorm Records and meet with her boss, Terry Dixon, and Ray says he's definitely interested.
 Ariel goes, "Great!" and gives him a suggestive once-over.
 Why she'd be remotely interested in Pumpkin Head, I can't even begin to imagine.

 Ahn-drea's/Jesse's apartment.
 Jesse's packing for a trip to do some interviews for federal clerkships...and Ahn-drea is wringing her hands about Hannah's imaginary breathing problems.
 Jesse suggests putting her in a steamy bathroom, then says he wishes he didn't have to leave.
 Ahn-drea snipes, "Then don't", but then he argues that he can't just cancel his interviews, blah blah.
 She tells him she wants him to accept a clerkship in San Francisco, but he reminds her that his interview is with a judge in Boise.
 Jesse picks up Hannah from her crib and suggests taking her to the ER, but Ahn-drea whines that it'll be hours until they're seen by a doctor.
 He then suggests she call the dorkish med student she knows and who treated Hannah in the Sentenced to Life episode.
 Ahn-drea looks contemplative as Jesse's airport shuttle arrives and the driver honks from the driveway.
 He rushes off, and Ahn-drea picks up the phone to call Peter.